akc/hops/README.md

 REVERT(A067145)-LEFT(A067145) => {0,0,0,0,0,0,0,0,0,0,0,0,0,0,0}
 ```

-### HOPS program files
+### HOPS scripts

 Sometimes it is useful be able to apply many transformations to the same
 input.
-One way to achieve that is to write a little program with the
+One way to achieve that is to write a script with the
 transformations we are interested in.
 E.g. if we create a file
 `transforms.hops` containing